The what and the why of a Sample Lean Marketing Communications Strategy, I get paid for the how.

 - Simple Word of Mouth.
 Caused by satisfied customers’ enthusiasm for the product.
 Online social networks.

 - As a side effect of product usage: The Viral Engine.
-Normal usage automatically exposes new people to the awareness of a Conservative Economic Philosophy Center and its research.
+Normal usage automatically exposes new people to the awareness of an Economic Philosophy Center and its research.
 Hotmail and Tupperware ‘house parties’ for example.
 Powered by the viral loop, the viral coefficient determines its speed.
 The viral coefficient measures how many new customers will use a product because of each new customer who signs up.
 A viral loop with a viral coefficient greater than 1.0 will grow exponentially.

 - Through funded advertising: The Paid Engine.
 Cost Per Acquisition of a new audience member must be less than the Lifetime Value that audience member generates.
 (CPA < LTV)